GenomicsAotearoa/Imputation-workshop/docs/index.md

        - Quality control and preparation of genetic data for imputation
        - Evaluating the imputation performance using different parameters

-## Prerequisites:
+!!! stethoscope "Prerequisites:"

     To get the most out of this workshop, it is encouraged that attendees know about basic genetics and genomics and have familiarity with bash and R.